MarquisPierre/mmp200/week9/dropdown-bs.md

         <li class="dropdown"><a href="#">Football</a>
          <ul>...

-1. Add the class ‘dropdown-toggle’ to the <a> of each li that holds the dropdown menu, as well as data-toggle=”dropdown”:
+1. Add the class ‘dropdown-toggle’ to the hyperlink of each li that holds the dropdown menu, as well as data-toggle=”dropdown”:

         <li class="dropdown"><a href="#" class="dropdown-toggle" data-toggle="dropdown">Football</a>